OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 An example of this document can be found [here](https://docs.google.com/document/d/13jZVn_L6U3_iFEy8W12NO2TochPEu_g_ZNEjo8R652o/edit).

+# Post release tasks

+There are a number of activities to perform once a new feature is made available:

+* [Uservoice](https://octopusdeploy.uservoice.com/) - Close any suggestions that have now been satisfied.
+* [Customer Solutions Product Feedback](https://trello.com/b/vZEB7drD/customer-solutions-product-feedback) - Add a note to any scenario that is not satisfied.

 # References

 * [Steps pitch process proposal](https://docs.google.com/document/d/1b94WXWKuGkocP8krgBhjv-mZEWOi2xTNJH_GnZbn360/edit) - A discussion around the limitations of a single pitch document.